cityjson/RhinoCityJSON/README.md

 ## Known issues, bugs or missing features
 * Complex surfaces are not always correctly constructed.
 * 3D BAG does not include all the data the Normal bag has included.
-* Template handling is potentially unstable.
+* Template handling is untested.
 * Many materials importing can be extremely slow (This sadly is an issue with Rhino).
 * Textures are not supported.
 * Rhino data can not be exported to the CityJSON format.